 - 4.22 The aim of Supplementary Planning Documents (SPDs) is to explain and provide more detail on the policies and proposals contained in the Council's Development Plan Documents.
 For example, Council has prepared an SPD that will provide guidance for homeowners on residential extensions and home improvements.
-The process for preparing SPDs is similar to the process for developing Development Plan Documents, except that the Council does not normally need to produce a Sustainability Appraisal, and the documents do not have to be submitted to an Independent Examination by an Inspector. - 4.23 The Council is committed to involving the community in the production of Supplementary Planning Documents, although the level and type of involvement will vary according to the document being prepared.
-Ealing's Local Development Scheme sets out which Supplementary Planning Documents we will be preparing and when consultation on these documents will take place. - 4.24 The Council will consider all the comments it receives on draft Supplementary Planning Documents and make any changes it feels are appropriate.
+The process for preparing SPDs is similar to the process for developing Development Plan Documents, except that the Council does not normally need to produce a Sustainability Appraisal, and the documents do not have to be submitted to an Independent Examination by an Inspector. - 4.23 The Council is committed to involving the community in the production of Supplementary Planning Documents, although the level and type of involvement will vary according to the document being prepared. - 4.24 The Council will consider all the comments it receives on draft Supplementary Planning Documents and make any changes it feels are appropriate.
 It will publish a summary of the main issues raised and explain how they have been addressed.
 The final ("adopted") Supplementary Planning Document will include a statement explaining what consultation has been undertaken and how the Council addressed the issues raised by the consultation. - 4.25 Documents produced to guide the development of sites or areas, but which are not prepared in the context of the SPD procedures, will have little weight in decisions on planning applications. - 4.26 The different methods that we use in developing policy documents within the Local Plan, broken down by stakeholder group, are indicated at Appendix 2 below.